Azure/azure-powershell/documentation/breaking-changes/breaking-changes-attribute-help.md

 Set-Item Env:\SuppressAzurePowerShellBreakingChangeWarnings "true"
 ```

+This environment variable must be set before importing the **Az** or **Az.Accounts** PowerShell module for it to take effect in the current PowerShell session.

+For additional methods to disable breaking change warning messages in Azure PowerShell, see [Configure Azure PowerShell global settings](https://learn.microsoft.com/powershell/azure/configure-global-settings#breaking-change-warning-messages).

 NOTE :
 - The only time you will see the output (at runtime) of an attribute applied to a parameter (property or field) is if the parameter is actually invoked on the cmdline.
 The breaking change attributes to all parameters that are not invoked are ignored.